HildaM/mcp-proxy/README.md

 > You can use [`https://tbxark.github.io/mcp-proxy`](https://tbxark.github.io/mcp-proxy) to convert the configuration of `mcp-proxy` into the configuration that `Claude` can use.

+### Security Configuration

+⚠️ **Security Warning**: The configuration file contains sensitive information such as authentication tokens and API keys.
+To prevent accidental exposure:

+1. The project provides `config.json.example` as a template.
+Do **NOT** commit your actual configuration file to version control systems
+2. When creating your own configuration, copy the example file and rename it to `config.json`
+3. In your `config.json`, replace all placeholders (like `YOUR_DEFAULT_TOKEN_HERE`) with actual values
+4. Ensure `.gitignore` already includes `config.json` (included by default)
+5. For production environments, consider using environment variables or secure key management systems

 ```jsonc
 {
   "mcpProxy": {